walaj/SeqLib/README.md

 ## Skip realignment, send to fasta
 seqtools bfc in.bam -f > corrected.fasta

-## Input as fasta, send to aligned BAM
+## Input as gzipped or plain fasta (or fastq), send to aligned BAM
-seqtools bfc -F in.fasta -G $REG -b > corrected.bam
+seqtools bfc --infasta in.fasta -G $REG -b > corrected.bam

 ##### ASSEMBLY (same patterns as above)